 SolGold PLC Announces Holding(s) in Company

-BISHOPSGATE, December 3, 2019 - In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold plc (the "Company") was informed by BHP Billiton Holdings Limited that, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of the further subscription of 77,000,000 ordinary shares with voting rights on 2 December 2019, BHP Billiton Holdings Limited has increased its total shares held to 282,721,826 ordinary shares or approximately 14.7% of the Company's issued share capital.
+BISHOPSGATE, December 5, 2019 - In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold plc (the "Company") was informed by Cornerstone Capital Resources Inc. that, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company on 2 December 2019, Cornerstone Capital Resources continues to hold 170,156,414 ordinary shares, however its interest has decreased from 9.2 per cent to 8.85 per cent of the Company's issued share capital.

+In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold plc (the "Company") was informed by Newcrest Mining Limited that, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company on 2 December 2019, Cornerstone Capital Resources continues to hold 281,216,471 ordinary shares, however its interest has decreased from 15.23 per cent to 14.62 per cent of the Company's issued share capital.

+In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold plc (the "Company") was informed by DGR Global Limited that, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company on 2 December 2019, Cornerstone Capital Resources continues to hold 204,151,800 ordinary shares, however its interest has decreased from 11.06 per cent to 10.61 per cent of the Company's issued share capital.

 By order of the Board